-- Get your food processor and tip in your peanuts.
+- Get your food processor (we recommend this one, it’s easy to use and works really well) and tip in your peanuts (these organic peanuts taste delicious).
 Blitz them for about 30 seconds, then scrape down the sides with a spatula to ensure all the nuts get evenly mixed.
 Run the mixer again until you get a smooth peanut butter consistency.

 - You’ll find that the nuts go through different stages as you blend.
 At first, you’ll see increasingly find chunks that eventually look a little like ground almonds.
 It’ll then turn into a dry ball, and eventually become a deliciously smooth peanut butter.